-- Call your sickle cell doctor, primary care physician, nurse, or hospital to report your illness and arrange to be checked. - Do NOT immediately rush to the emergency department. - It is not a good idea to stay at home to "wait and see" and just take medications to force down your high body temperature. - Be aware that lots of different things can cause fever, such as infections and sickle cell tissue damage.
+- Call your sickle cell doctor, primary care physician, nurse, or hospital to report your illness and arrange to be checked. - Do NOT immediately rush to the Emergency Department of the hospital. - And, do NOT take medications such as acetaminophen (Tylenol, Paracetamol, ibuprofen, and others) to force down your high body temperature, and stay home to "wait and see". - Be aware that lots of different things can cause fever, such as infections, and sickle cell tissue damage.
 Fever does not mean you have coronavirus!